Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: LRIS Contributions to Muon Anomalous Magnetic Moment

 \section{LRIS Contributions to Muon Anomalous Magnetic Moment}

-In this section we analyze new contributions from the LRIS to the muon anomalous magnetic moment, $a_\mu$, induced by the light and heavy $Z,W,Z',W'$ gauge bosons, as well as the neutral scalar and pseudoscalar and charged Higgs bosons $h,A,H^{\pm}$.
-We will also consider the constraints on these contributions imposed by the experimental limits of the electron anomalous magnetic moment, $a_e$, and charged lepton flavor violations, particularly $\mu \to e \gamma$.
-In this case, we can write $\delta a_\mu= a_\mu^{\rm LRIS}$, where
+In this section we analyze new contributions from the LRIS to the muon anomalous magnetic moment, $a_\mu$, induced by the light and heavy $Z,W,Z',W'$ gauge bosons, as well as the neutral scalar and pseudoscalar and charged Higgs bosons $h,A,H^{\pm}$, as shown by their Feynman diagrams in Fig.~\ref{Fig:fyndgmgm2}.
+We will also consider the constraints on these contributions imposed by the experimental limits of the electron anomalous magnetic moment, $a_e$, and charged LFV processes, particularly, the $\mu\to{e}\gamma$ decay and the $\mu$-${e}$~conversion.
+In this case, we can write $\delta{a_\mu}= a_\mu^{\rm LRIS}$, where

-The contributions of $W,W'$ and $H^\pm$ with light and heavy neutrinos to $a_\mu$ are shown in Fig.~\ref{Fig:fyndgmgm2}.
-We exclude the minor contributions caused by neutral Higgs bosons, $Z$ and $Z'$ gauge bosons mediations.
-The relevant amplitudes are calculated and are given by, $W-W'$ mixing is ignored: